emilygoodwin/holisticSprayLoad/README.md

 ## Acknowledgements
-The norming experiment relies on an excellent custom plugin from [Mateusz Wozniak](https://github.com/mmwozniak/plugin-html-slider-response-nostart) to present participnats with a response slider that does not automatically start at a particular value.
+The norming experiment relies on an excellent custom plugin from [Mateusz Wozniak](https://github.com/mmwozniak/plugin-html-slider-response-nostart) to present participants with a response slider that does not automatically start at a particular value.